borkdude/blog/posts/migrating-octopress-to-babashka.md

     html))
 ```

+Since this is my personal blog solution, I'm not too worried about these hacks
+and not being able to use `$RET` in the text of my blogs.
+If I were to publish
+this as a framework or library I would have solved it at the root level, but
-After those workarounds, it was pretty straightforward to support the most
+that wasn't a cost I was ready to pay now.
+After these workarounds, it was
-essential things my Octopress blog did.
+pretty straightforward to support the most essential things my Octopress blog
+did.

 ## Highlighting